 Grant's administrations were characterized in part by corruption brought on by appointees to whom the president gave too much power and to whom he remained steadfastly loyal.
 Of the half-dozen scandals that troubled contemporaries and have alarmed historians, several involved the bribery of administration officials.
 There was never any evidence that Grant himself had any part in, or profited from, these schemes.

-Had Robert E. Lee taken command of Union forces in spring 1861, the war would probably have come to an end more quickly and slavery would most likely have survived it.
+Had Robert E. Lee taken command of United States forces in spring 1861, the war would probably have come to an end more quickly and slavery would most likely have survived it.
 Lee would have been the hero of the nation, and he could easily have become the eighth president from Virginia.
 This was in his grasp, but he let it go to preserve his personal honor and to defend his home and his family.
 Those who argue that he chose to fight for slavery rather than against it, and that this is all one needs to know about Lee, lose sight of the extent of the sacrifice that he made.
 His decision was not about defending slavery; it was about doing what he thought was right.

 As general and president, when Ulysses S. Grant brought his marvelous talents of observation and dedication to any job, he rarely failed.
-The Union had to be preserved.
+The country had to be preserved.
 He made sure that it was.
 After the war, laws had to be enforced.
 He carried out his orders.
-And as president he tried his best to insure that the Union victory brought about a democracy that included all of the people, a society that would not be based on race, wealth, or descent.
+And as president he tried his best to insure that the U.S. victory brought about a democracy that included all of the people, a society that would not be based on race, wealth, or descent.